mnr/writing-wip/kwak-anthology.md

 “This isn’t Robin,” said the puppet.
 “I want to help you review your assumptions about Dakota Williams and Robin Lopez.”

 "That a rather ominous threat."
 Whoever was driving this animation had access to luxurious bandwidth.
 Robin’s puppet had been featureless.
 In comparison, this was a middle-age woman with astonishing detail in her face and hair.
 She dressed conservatively, but in current fashion.
-Sometimes puppets only rendered from the waist up; this was a full-body complete with sensible shoes.
+Puppets were sometimes only rendered from the waist up; this was a full-body complete with sensible shoes.

 “I don’t suppose you’d like to share your contact information?” asked Araci, knowing the anonymous caller would not do so.

 She laughed, then leaned against the table. *How do they know there is a table?* thought Araci.

 “I’m an associate of Hestia - from Montevideo - a former employer of Dakota Williams.
-You’ve sent Hestia a summons, and I’ve got some alternatives for you to consider.”
+I’ve got some alternatives for you to consider.”

-“I’m not willing to discuss this with an anonymous caller.
-There are legal channels Hestia should be following.”

-“Hestia lawyers are preparing a response.
-Before that happens, I’m going to help you get back on the right track.”

 “Well, I’ve got a lot of important things to do today.”
 Araci considered the vacuum cleaner.
 “But I’m always interested in a mystery.
 Is this going to cost me?”